Pulled Apart - Part XIV: DevExpress

 Select a collection of items

-The grid normally lets you select a single row or a continuous range, however often I want to provide a list of item values and have the rows which match those values selected:
+The grid normally allows you to select a single row or a continuous range.
+However, often I want to provide a list of item values and have the rows matching those values selected:

 public static void SelectRows<T>(this GridView view, IList<T> selectedItems) where T : class